Trump open to improving background checks, spokesman says

 "While discussions are ongoing and revisions are being considered, the President is supportive of efforts to improve the federal background check system," Shah said.
 Students, teachers and lawmakers have urged Trump and other Republican lawmakers to take action on guns in the wake of the Parkland, Florida, shooting.

 Trump, however, ran for president as a pro-gun candidate and tied himself to the National Rifle Association throughout the campaign.
-He also said he was open to banning bump stocks in the wake of last fall's Las Vegas shooting, but there hasn't been significant further action by the White House on that front.
+The White House didn't vigorously push the Cornyn-Murphy bill when it was introduced, and the President also said he was open to banning bump stocks, devices that enable rifles to fire more rapidly, in the wake of last fall's Las Vegas shooting -- but there hasn't been significant further action by the White House on that front, either.

 Trump's only action on guns as president undid restrictions aimed at mental illness by signing a measure that nixed a regulation that required the Social Security Administration to disclose information quarterly to the national gun background check system about certain people with mental illness.
 It's unclear whether that measure would have helped prevent last week's massacre.